 BourbonAndVinyl is about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
 I like to focus on older, established artists who are making new music.
 That seems to be a sadly overlooked niche these days.
-Although I’ll admit I’m always looking for brand new bands that rock out like Greta Van Fleet, Starcrawler or Dirty Honey.
+Although I’ll admit I’m always looking for brand new bands like Greta Van Fleet, Starcrawler or Dirty Honey.
 It’s my hope that in these pages I’m able to evangelize rock and roll and the great bands who play it.

 Music has meant a lot to me over the years.
 Music and our reaction to it can be both a profoundly personal experience and at the same time something very communal.
 It’s my hope here to share some of my personal experiences listening to music and discovering bands and move my personal recollections to that shared communal space.
 Memories I have often evoke certain songs and vice versa.
 Most of what I write here, the stories I tell about my experiences with certain music or bands, I try tell from the perspective of two friends sitting in a bar talking… Luckily for me, I married a woman (referred to in these pages as the Rock Chick), who shares my love of music.
-Everybody who loves rock and roll is welcome here.
+Everybody who loves music is welcome here.
 I appreciate anybody reading B&V and all of your comments or thoughts.

 On occasion, some of these posts may have nothing to do with music or bourbon but will be my attempt to entertain by telling a story.
 It seemed funny at the time… In most cases the names are changed in these stories to protect the guilty.